-The first degrees were awarded in 1967 and in 1968, the campus was renamed "Indiana University South Bend.”
-Under the leadership of Head Librarian Donna Harlan, the Library’s collection increased substantially and in 1968 included a small collection of university documents collected by librarian Virginia Humnicky and large donation of rare or unique items from James Lewis Casaday and others, forming the nucleus of Special Collections.
+The first degrees for full-time students of the South Bend campus were awarded in 1967.
+In 1968, the IU Trustees renamed all of the regional campuses, and the official name for the South Bend campus became “Indiana University at South Bend.”
+Under the leadership of Head Librarian Donna Harlan, the library’s collections increased substantially.
+By 1968, the library had acquired a collection of university documents collected by librarian Virginia Humnicky and a large donation of rare performing arts-related materials from James Lewis Casaday.
+These early donations formed the nucleus of the IU South Bend Archives and Special Collections.

-To meet the needs of the expanding teacher education program, a Learning Resource Center (LRC) opened in the 1970’s in Room 111 of Greenlawn Hall.
-It included print materials that would support preservice teachers develop lesson plans and research skills, as well as a small production area with 5 to 6 pieces of equipment for learning how to integrate technology into the classroom.
-This facility was under the management of the School of Education.
+To meet the needs of the expanding teacher education program, a Learning Resource Center (LRC) opened in the 1970s in Room 111 of Greenlawn Hall.
+The LRC included print materials that would help pre-service teachers develop their lesson plans and research skills, as well as a small production area with equipment for learning how to integrate technology into the classroom.
+This facility opened under the management of the Division of Education (later the School of Education).

 In 1978, the IU system hired James L. Mullins as its first official library director at IU South Bend.
 This was a clear indication of the importance of IU South Bend as an expanding institution, both to the local community as well as the region and the larger IU system.
 Two years later, the Learning Resource Center, under supervisor Al Large, came under the management of the Library and began operating as a self-standing auxiliary unit, charging for printing and the creation of visual aids.